 You can also create a frame out of the existing objects.
-Simply group them by holding down Shift and dragging the cursor across, then open the context menu and choose Create frame.
+Simply select them by holding down Shift and dragging the cursor across, then click three dots on the context menu and choose Create frame.

 Creating a frame

 Frames allow you to structure it and manage the big picture easier.
-When you share the board, it's much easier for your collaborators to find the necessary content.
-Structuring the content will also be helpful for when you want to export the board: every frame can be considered a separate image or a page in a PDF-document - or a slide in a presentation.
+When you share a link to a frame, it's much easier for your collaborators to find the necessary content.

 💡 Check the article about frames to learn how to move and re-order, resize, duplicate, hide, export frames, and change frame color.

 Connection lines allow you to link objects on the board.
 This is helpful when building diagrams or creating mind maps.